JauhienVolkau/Neural_network/README.md

 - ***docker pull jauhienvolkau/nn:mytag***
 - ***docker run jauhienvolkau/nn:mytag***

 **IV**.
 You can use saved weights if you don't want to train a model.
-You need to download all files from the corresponding folder and save them to the same folder as file with the source code.
+You need to download all files from the corresponding folder and save them to the same folder as a file with the source code.
 Then in your project comment lines 188-198 from  ***neural_network.py*** and after pasting this code you can make predictions without training the model:
 ```python
     network.W1 = np.load('W1.npz')
     network.b1 = np.load('b1.npz')